-- 1. The investment performance of funds should be verified and reported, at least quarterly, by an industry recognised independent measurer.
+- 1. The investment performance of member funds should be verified and reported, at least quarterly, by an industry recognised independent measurer.
 Performance data should be disclosed as in Annex 2. - 2.
-Full members are obliged to comply with the rules of the indices (view rules on AREF website here) and the manager is accountable for the timeliness and accuracy of all data supplied to MSCI.
+Full members are obliged to comply with the rules of the indices (view rules on AREF website link) and the manager is accountable for the timeliness and accuracy of all data supplied to MSCI.

-2.8 Performance objectives & fund benchmarks [last updated: March 2021
+2.8 Performance objectives & fund benchmarks [last updated: January 2023]

 - 1. Funds are required to disclose fund performance against the performance objective (eg peer group benchmark, absolute return target), both measures being calculated by the same methodology. - 2.
-Each fund should use its "benchmark" consistently over time: a full explanation should be supplied should it become necessary for a benchmark to be changed. - 3.
+Each fund should use its "benchmark" consistently over time; a full explanation should be supplied should it become necessary for a benchmark to be changed. - 3.
 Funds should compare their ESG performance against peer group funds.
-AREF's preferred ESG performance measurement service is GRESB although it is recognised that not all funds may be able to participate in GRESB